-The attacker initially used Facebook to gather information about the target’s location and to retrieve the last two digits of the target’s phone number.
+The attacker would initially use Twitter or Facebook to gather information about the target’s location and to retrieve the last two digits of the target’s phone number.

-PayPal was then used to retrieve the first one and last four digits of the phone number.
+PayPal would then be used to retrieve the first one and last four digits of the phone number.
 The last four digits retrieved from PayPal helped conclusively verify that the last two digits retrieved from Facebook were accurate and up-to-date.

-The target’s general location and previously retrieved first one digit were used to make an educated guess about the area code (first three digits) of the phone number in question.
+The target’s general location and previously retrieved first one digit would be used to make an educated guess about the area code (first three digits) of the phone number in question.

 The phone number prefixes (which are the three digits following the area code) were parsed into a list of possible phone numbers belonging to the target, with number prefixes ranging from 200-999.